 Undoubtedly, it is an easy and the best recipe that I am sharing here.
 And, there is absolutely no secret of any store bought tandoori chicken masala behind it.
 At home it easily comes together without any fuss.

 In this process, nothing is complicated at all.
 And I swear, this is no philosophy but truth.
 And so, returning back to the ocean of flavors and masalas let’s get into the waves.

 The marinade consists of yogurt (curd/dahi), few handy basic spices and powders and the secret star ingredient – Mustard oil.

 But, the recipe that I am sharing with you today has no artificial colour at all.
 All that beautiful red colour you see here is due to the use of good quality Kashmiri red chili powder.

 As we proceed further, I shall show every step in detail to make the best tandoori chicken recipe at home.

-Don’t you have modern oven or traditional clay tandoori home?
-DO Not worry, Go on ahead to make tandoori chicken on gas stove in grilling pan or regular pan.
+Don’t you have modern oven or traditional clay tandoor at home?
+Do not worry!
+Go on ahead to make tandoori chicken on gas stove in grilling pan or regular pan.